robertrumney/adaptive-music/Advanced/V3/README.md

 - **Dynamic Music Transitions:** Smoothly transition between various music states with customizable fade durations.
 - **Weighted Music Entries:** Assign priority weights to different music states to influence playback selection.
 - **Volume Configuration:** Easily adjust the music fade speed and maximum volume for playback.
-- **Singleton Design:** Ensures only one instance of the music manager exists at any given time.

 ## Installation